dayanruben/kotlinx.fuzz/README.md

 ## Requirements

 Currently, `kotlinx.fuzz` works only for JVM and requires JDK 8.
+Also, the library is built using Kotlin version 2.0.21, which adds additional requirements.
+This is a subject to change in the future.

 ## Usage